AbdulAlkurdi/abdulalkurdi.github.io-fork/_pages/about.md

 ---

 I am a PhD student at the Univesrity of Illinois at Urbana-Champaign.
-Previously, I worked worked as a Research Associate at the Center of Excellence in Aeronautics and Astronautics, a collaboration between King Abdulaziz City for Science and Technology and Stanford University.
+Previously, I worked as a Research Associate at the Center of Excellence in Aeronautics and Astronautics, a collaboration between King Abdulaziz City for Science and Technology and Stanford University.
 Through the center, I had the opportunity to meet exceptional people in the research environment, which I am very grateful for.
 That exposure never ceases to mind blow me.

 I am very passionate about the things I do and very passionate about helping people, at large.
 I love the outdoors and I love flying.
 I am saving up to buy a paramotor but I think I need more than just having the money to convince my wife.
 How exciting would it be to fly a cabin-less “aircraft”?
 I also love motorcycles.
 I can't pinpoint as to why these bare-boned are super appealing to me, but I think it might be the sense of absolute freedom all my body experiences.
 I also enjoy these trips because I get lost in the moment and let my thoughts roam freely, unrestricted.
 It’s like meditation, but more fun.
 I also love watersports of all sorts, fishing, boating, jetskiing, sailing, wind surfing etc. you name it!